-Children’s University was launched in Australia in October 2013 with our pilot school Mark Oliphant College by way of a school holiday program.
+Children’s University (CU) was launched in Australia in October 2013 with our pilot school Mark Oliphant College by way of a school holiday program.
 From the outset, the school holiday program has intentionally been a crucial part of the CU program in Australia.

-The CUA program is funded under the Higher Education Participation and Partnerships (HEPP) agenda, the main purpose of which is to raise aspiration and awareness of tertiary study to students who would not normally see this as a practical or possible pathway.
-The school holiday program focuses on CUA target schools, Department of Education and Child Development category 1-4 schools with an Index of Community Socio-Educational Advantage below 1000, indicating the highest level of disadvantage.
+The CU program is funded under the Higher Education Participation and Partnerships (HEPP) agenda, the main purpose of which is to raise aspiration and awareness of tertiary study to students who would not normally see this as a practical or possible pathway.
+The school holiday program focuses on CU target schools, Department of Education and Child Development category 1-4 schools with an Index of Community Socio-Educational Advantage below 1000, indicating the highest level of disadvantage.
 Traditionally students from these schools do not go on to tertiary study.
 One of the key methods to raise aspiration and awareness for tertiary study in program participants has been to invite participants onto the University campus, and also to encourage engagement with University staff and students.

 As distance and easy access to the city centre is often an element in engaging low socioeconomic status groups, HEPP funding is used to provide transport to allow participants to access the programs.
 An element of the program always involves engagement with the University-either its campuses, staff or students, or a combination of the three.

-As the University’s North Terrace campus is located in the cultural precinct of the city centre, it is also easy to involve many of the CUA validated Public Learning Destinations as part of the program.
+As the University’s North Terrace campus is located in the cultural precinct of the city centre, it is also easy to involve many of the CU validated Public Learning Destinations as part of the program.
 This is a mutually beneficial arrangement, as many of these organisations also wish to have greater engagement with visitors from areas of economic disadvantage.

 The development of the holiday program has been carefully managed.
 Each new element of the program has been piloted in order to gauge its suitability.
 Many of the individual elements of the program are able to be used independently and mixed and matched to create custom made programs suited to a particular theme, group or venue.